Choosing drives for Storage Spaces Direct

 SSD + HDD.
 Similar to the above, the SSDs will accelerate reads and writes by caching both.
 This provides SSD-like write characteristics, and SSD-like read characteristics for frequently or recently read data.

-There is one additional, rather exotic option: to use drives of all three types.
+There is one more, rather exotic option: to use drives of all three types.

 We recommend using the SSD tier to place your most performance-sensitive workloads on all-flash.